Freelance Workshop-Please note the date and time change for this program!

 Her presentation will cover how to increase your earnings by taking what you learn freelancing for The Press newspapers on to bigger and better paying markets.
 That means generating salable ideas, pitching those ideas to newspapers, magazines and book publishers, selling an idea to more than one market, securing assignments editors want -- and need! -- to give out, the basics of copyright law and how to use it, and basic protocols like how to best communicate with editors, format submissions and generally make editors' jobs easier (because the easier you make the editor's job, the more likely you are to get more work from that editor!)

 Please note the presentation will not cover how to write for publication or how to take publishable photos.
 If sufficient interests exists, these topics could be covered in future workshops.
 This program is free and open to the public.
 Registration is preferred but not required; call or stop in to sign up!

 Do you like needlework or crafts?
 Interested in getting together with other like-minded people as you work on your project?
 "Stitch-In" is an opportunity to meet and learn from others.
 Share tips, hints, and patterns.
 Or just come and work on your craft and socialize with others.
-The next Stitch-In will be held at the library on Wednesday, June 5th at 6:30 PM.
-If you are interested in attending, please call the library.
+The Stitch-Ins are held at the library on the first and third Wednesdays of every month from 1:00 PM to 3:00 PM.
+If you have any questions, please call the library.

 Civil War Discussion Group

-The Civil War Discussion Group will be meeting on Wednesday, June 19th at 6:30 PM.
-Gary Maursky will be speaking on the navies of the Civil War.
+The Civil War Discussion Group will be meeting on Wednesday, March 19th at 6:30 PM.
 The group is free and open to the public.
 If you would like more information, please contact Dick Stewart at 610-261-4331.

 Every Wednesday at 6:00 PM